mahonbaldwin/CS7641/p1/README.txt

 # Code location
-All files are located in the projects repository.
+All files are located in the projects repository found on GitHub at [CS7641](https://github.com/mahonbaldwin/CS7641).

+# Code organization
+The code specific to the first project is in the `p1` directory, but it depends on code found at the root of the project.
+Other directories include `resources` which contains all of the data files used.
+Located with the data files are the `.names.csv` files that indicates who gathered the data.

 # Code Requirements
 The code requires the pyhton packages from `requirements.txt` to be installed.